ineswilms/bigtime/README.md

 Depending on which selection procedure was used, various diagnostics can be produced.
-Former and foremost, all selection procedures support the `fitted` and `residuals` functions to obtain the fitted and residual values respective.
+Former and foremost, all selection procedures support the `fitted` and `residuals` functions to obtain the fitted and residual values respectively.
 Both functions return a 3D array if the model used `selection="none"` correpoding to the fitted/residual values for each model in the penalisation sequence.